Shattered Dreams

 Subtitle

-In 1971 I created a series of sculptures based upon the shooting of 4 students on the campus of Kent State University.
-That series metaphorically referenced the inability of the political establishment to understand or see the futility of the Viet Nam war which resulted in the death of 4 students at the hands of the National Guard.
+In 1971, I created a series of sculptures inspired by the tragic shooting of four students at Kent State University.
+Those sculptures depicted the political establishments inability to grasp the futility of the Vietnam War, which ultimately led to the students’ deaths at the hands of the National Guard.

 All the works are wall hung.